poptart-cat-030/linux_assignment3_part2/README.md

 Hi, I'm Hillary.
-This repository will allow you to set up a load balancer that will distribute traffic across 2 nginx servers (web servers) running on 2 Droplets (Virtual machines from Digital Ocean).
+This repository will allow you to set up a load balancer that will distribute traffic across 2 nginx servers (web servers) running on 2 Droplets (virtual machines from Digital Ocean).

 ## Table of Contents
 > [!Note]
-> After **2.
-Creating a Load Balancer**, complete all remaining instruction sections for each droplet.
+> After 2.
+Creating a Load Balancer, **complete sections 3-9 for each droplet**.
 Please complete the instructions in order.

 - [Table of Contents](#table-of-contents)
 - [1.
 Creating Droplets](#1-creating-droplets)